& Experienced Criminal Defense

 To be eligible, you must meet the following circumstances:

 You must currently be between the ages of 16 and 24.
-If you are between the ages of 21-24, you must first ask for permission from the state in order for the Judge to consider HYTA.
+If you are between the ages of 21-24, you must first ask for permission from the state for the Judge to consider HYTA.